This is a perfectly legitimate question. But it is complex, and needs to be analyzed carefully and incrementally.

-If the New Testament clearly affirms the divine nature of Jesus Christ, and yet the Lord referred to the Father as “my God,” then obviously there is no compromise of the Savior’s nature by his use of this expression.
+If the New Testament clearly affirms the divine nature of Jesus Christ and yet the Lord referred to the Father as “my God,” then obviously there is no compromise of the Savior’s nature by his use of this expression.

-First, the Old Testament unequivocally foretold the coming of the incarnate God (Isaiah 7:14; 9:6; 40:3; 44:6; Jeremiah 23:5-6; Micah 5:2; Zechariah 13:7).
+First, the Old Testament unequivocally foretold the coming of the incarnate God (Isa.
+7:14; 9:6; 40:3; 44:6; Jer.
+23:5-6; Micah 5:2; Zech.
+13:7).

-Second, Christ claimed to be deity in nature (John 5:17-18;10:30), and others acknowledged him as such, even worshipping him — both angels (Hebrews 1:6), and men (Matthew 2:2; 14:33; John 20:28).
+Second, Christ himself claimed to be deity in nature (Jn.
+5:17-18;10:30).
+Others acknowledged him as such, and even worshiped him — both angels (Heb.
+1:6) and men (Mt.
+2:2; 14:33; Jn.
+20:28).

 There must, therefore, be a way of harmonizing these facts with the Savior’s use of the expression “my God.”